-Questions and Answers
+Questions & Answers

-What is the Australian Dairy Plan ?
+What is the Australian Dairy Plan?

-How was the Dairy Plan developed ?
+How was the Dairy Plan developed?

 - We will reform industry structures to create a more cohesive dairy industry and strengthen our influence with key stakeholders.